aptos-labs/create-aptos-dapp/templates/tg-mini-app-seamless-signing-boilerplate-template/README.md

 ## Overview

-This template is made from the [boilerplate template](https://github.com/aptos-labs/create-aptos-dapp/tree/main/templates/boilerplate-template), the difference is that we make this possible to run as a telegram mini app and we use mizu core sdk to achieve a seamless signing experience.
+This template is made from the [boilerplate template](https://github.com/aptos-labs/create-aptos-dapp/tree/main/templates/boilerplate-template), the difference is that we make this possible to run as a Telegram mini app and we use mizu core sdk to achieve a seamless signing experience.

 You can access a live demo of the mini app by starting a chat with the example bot at https://t.me/seamless345_bot/.